-SQL UNION Exercises: Produces the name and number of each salesman and each customer with more than one current order
+SQL Exercises: Customer with more than one current order

 SQL UNION: Exercise-9 with Solution